ericclack/pygamezero_animals/doc/part1.rst

 If not, take a look at `Flappy Bird Tutorial`_ for a nice simple introduction.

-So we are going to create our own specialised version of an Actor to represent our on-screen animals.
+So we are going to create a new kind of an Actor to represent our on-screen animals.

 First, import the random library as we'll need this to position the animals.
 Add the :code:`import random` line as the first line of your